Postage stamps and postal history of India: 1854 reforms and the first issues

-The Reforms of 1866 and the Provisionals
+1866 reforms and the Provisionals

 The volume of mail moved by the postal system increased relentlessly, doubling between 1854 and 1866, then doubling again by 1871.
 The Post Office Act XIV introduced reforms by 1 May 1866 to correct some of the more apparent postal system deficiencies and abuses.
 Postal service efficiencies also were introduced.
 In 1863 new lower rates were set for "steamer" mail to Europe at 6 annas 8 pies for a 1/2 ounce letter.
 Lower rates were introduced for inland mail, as well.

 New regulations removed the special postal privileges which had been enjoyed by officials of the East India Company.
 Stamps for official use were prepared and carefully accounted for to combat the abuse of privileges by officials.
 In 1854 Spain had printed special stamps for official communications, but in 1866 India was the first country to adopt the simple expedient of overprinting 'Service' on postage stamps and 'Service Postage' on revenue stamps.
 This innovation became widely adopted by other countries in later years.

 Shortages developed, so these stamps also had to be improvised.
 Some of the "Service Postage" overprinted rarities of this year resulted from the sudden changes in postal regulations.
 New designs for the 4 annas and "6 annas 8 pies" stamps were issued in 1866.
 Nevertheless, there was a shortage of stamps to meet the new rates.
 Provisional six annas stamps were improvised by cutting the tops and bottoms from a current Foreign Bill revenue stamp, and overprinting "POSTAGE".

 Another four new designs appeared, one at a time, between 1874 and 1876.

 A complete new set of stamps was issued in 1882 for the Empire of India that had been proclaimed five years earlier, in 1877.
 The designs consisted of the usual Victoria profile, in a variety of frames, inscribed "INDIA POSTAGE".
 The watermark also changed to a star shape.
 These stamps were heavily used and are still quite common today.

 Three stamps, featuring a detail from Heinrich von Angeli's 1885 portrait of Queen Victoria, in 2, 3 and 5 rupee denominations, were introduced in 1895.
 Other existing designs were reprinted in new colours in 1900.